Defining queries

 Allow query to run for (maximum)

-When in Advanced mode, the query Filters tab gives you the option to set the maximum amount of time a query will attempt to generate before the query times out.
+The query Filters tab gives you the option to set the maximum amount of time a query will attempt to generate before the query times out.
 It is recommended that this setting is kept at 30 seconds.

 Choosing 1 minute or 3 minutes is not recommended and could severely decrease the site’s performance.